denten-books/plain-text/3-projection.md

 ## Motion Blur

-At this point it appears that the whole matter rests on arbitrary and contingent.
-Neither nor.
-Let us consider another case study, that will help.
+At this point it appears that the whole matter of digital representation rests on arbitrary and contingent assumptions.
+If literature is already a digital and discrete medium, why should it bother us when it is otherwise digitized?
+So what if the letter, already an atomic indivisible unit (at least in Latin script) is further broken down into pixels, the smallest indivisible units on the screen?
+Or does digitization matter because it transforms the nature of encoding?
+Just as one learns to translate the arbitrary shapes of the alphabet into distinct sounds one can learn to translate arbitrary digits into letters and back into sounds and thoughts.

 Televisions sold at the turn of 2010 started shipping with a feature called "Motion-Compensated Frame Interpolation" (MCFI).
 The technology causes some